fangli/fluent-plugin-influxdb/README.md

 `dbname`: The database name of influxDB, default to "fluentd". you should create the database and grant permissions first

+`measurement`: The measurement/serise for record insertion.
+The default is nil.

 `user`: The DB user of influxDB, should be created manually, default to "root"

 `password`: The password of the user, default to "root"